-The following discussion and analysis should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and related notes as of January 31, 2018, and for the three-month periods ended January 31, 2018 and 2017, included elsewhere herein.
+The following discussion and analysis should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and related notes as of July 31, 2018, and for the three and nine months ended July 31, 2018 and 2017, included elsewhere herein.
 For additional information pertaining to our business, including risk factors which should be considered before investing in our common stock, refer to our Annual Report on Form 10-K for the fiscal year ended October 31, 2017.